annadotconnor/azure-network-protocols/README.md

  <img src="https://i.imgur.com/4uM2sWX.png">
 </p>
 <p>
  In the top left corner you should see "Validation passed".
 Please click Create to complete the setup process for your first Virtual Machine.
+When you reach the next screen you will see "Deployment in Process".
+It is highly advised you wait a few minutes before creating the next Virtual Machine.
+If you move on too quickly the machine may not have built your virtual NIC yet, and that will make it inaccessible to the following Virtual Machine.
+They must use the same Virtual Network.
 </p>